Grand Theft Auto III: Story and characters

-The team developed the story and design simultaneously.
-Dan Houser said, "we use the story to expose the mechanics, and we use the mechanics to tell the story"; however, he found it difficult to create the narrative, as the game is so strongly focused on player freedom.
+The team developed the story and game design simultaneously.
+Dan Houser said, "we use the story to expose the mechanics, and we use the mechanics to tell the story".
+However, he found it difficult to create the narrative, as the game is focused on giving players freedom of choice.
 He wanted the story to be more nuanced and interesting than the generic "rise and fall and rise again of a superhero bad guy".
-The game's script was also focused on mission objectives, attempting to implement high amounts of interactivity.
-Dan Houser felt that each mission is "its own short story", and part of an "overarching story".
-Dan Houser and co-writer James Worrall drew influence from mob films and the mafiosi featured in films by Martin Scorsese; the team also "paid a lot of attention" to shows like Miami Vice and The Sopranos.
-When writing the story, Dan Houser and Worrall regularly met with the designers, and filled a room with post-it notes to reconstruct the story components to shape the game.
+The game's script was focused on mission objectives, attempting to implement high amounts of interactivity.
+Dan Houser felt that each mission was "its own short story" and part of an "overarching story".
+He and co-writer James Worrall drew influence from films like The Warriors, Taxi Driver, Scarface, and Payback, and the depiction of mafiosos featured in Martin Scorsese's films.
+When writing the story, Dan Houser and Worrall regularly met with the designers, filling a room with post-it notes to construct the plot to shape the game.

-Many of the game characters were animated using motion capture, filmed at a rented studio at the Brooklyn Navy Yard, though this was limited by technical constraints.
+Many of the game characters were animated using motion capture, which was filmed at a rented studio at the Brooklyn Navy Yard, though this was limited by technical constraints.
 The character movement was also treated as being cinematic, though limited polygons heavily inhibited this.
 Animating non-player characters entering and driving cars proved to be difficult for the team, due to the variety of vehicle designs.
 "It involved chaining together dozens of different animations and altering key frames in code", recalled software engineer Alan Campbell.
-The team used varying camera angles when animating the game's cutscenes in order to evoke different emotions.
-For the voice acting, the team wanted "natural, subtle performances", which proved difficult as many of the actors "had in their head the idea that because video games are animated, their performances needed to be animated", explained motion capture director Navid Khonsari.
+The team used varying camera angles when animating the game's cutscenes to evoke different emotions.
+For the voice acting, the team wanted "natural, subtle performances", which proved difficult as many of the actors "had in their head the idea that because video games are animated, their performances needed to be animated", according to motion capture director Navid Khonsari.

-The playable protagonist is unnamed in the game, and his name is not officially revealed as Claude until his appearance in Grand Theft Auto: San Andreas (2004).
-He is a silent protagonist, never speaking throughout his appearances; the team decided upon this primarily because it "did not seem like a major issue", due to the other challenges faced during development, and also partly to allow players to identify with the character, as he would be who the players want him to be.
+Claude is unnamed in the game, and his name is not officially revealed until his appearance in Grand Theft Auto: San Andreas (2004).
+He is a silent protagonist, never speaking throughout his appearances in the series.
+The team made the decision primarily because it "did not seem like a major issue" compared to other challenges they faced during development, and also partly to help players identify with the character and make him whoever they wanted him to be.
 The developers did not have "any one single inspiration" for Claude; they liked the idea of a "strong, silent killer, who would be juxtaposed with all of these neurotic and verbose mobsters".